gameplaycolor/gameplaycolor/readme.md

 ### Beta

-1. Delete files which have been removed from Google Drive
-2. Update the details of the items in the cache
-3. Should we always show all items in the cache but only let users select downloaded ones when ffline?
+1. Should we always show all items in the cache but only let users select downloaded ones when ffline?
-4. Show loading text when the game list is loading
+2. Show loading text when the game list is loading
-5. Show some hint text when the game list is empty
+3. Show some hint text when the game list is empty

-6. Fix the grid view hit test
+4. Fix the grid view hit test
-7. Fix the off-by-one in the grid view paging calculations
+5. Fix the off-by-one in the grid view paging calculations

-8. Add Google Analytics
+6. Add Google Analytics

-9. Fix offline mode
+7. Fix offline mode

 ### Release